LearnersGuild/guide/Learning_Guide/Kickoff.md

 ## First Commit

 Once projects have been formed, the first thing the team needs to do is to create a container for the **artifact**.
 The artifact is the output of a project.
 It is the thing produced by a team to complete a project.
-All artifacts need a URL and a Learning Contract document in a `CONTRACT.md` file.

 In most cases, the artifact will be a GitHub repository in the account of a learner on the team.
 If the goal has its own base repo, you can fork it to create this repo.